 Become a Reviewer

 These instructions provide guidance about how to complete a thorough and professional peer review of a manuscript for our journal.
 Every paper is unique, so it is unlikely that a highly standardized process will work well for every paper or for every reviewer.
-So this document is intended to be a guide, to stimulate your thinking.
+So these instructions are intended to be a guide, to stimulate your thinking.
 Our goal is to have an efficient review process that produces the best possible published material and shares the most useful feedback for the authors that honor us by sharing their work with our journal.

 The first step in the review process is to consider what type of manuscript you are reviewing.
 You should evaluate each paper in a manner consistent with the submission category